harlyq/aframe-sprite-particles-component/README.md

 If the a-entity containing the particle system also contains some other geometry, then **editorObject** will do nothing because we won't override the other geometry.

-The shader used for the particles is optimised to use only the code required for a given set of shader attributes, so it is no longer (as of v0.3.4) possible to add new attributes at run-time (attributes can still be changed in the Inspector).
-However there are no problems changing attributes that existed when the component was created (except *relative* and *overTimeSlots*).
+The shader for the particles is optimised to use only the code required for a given set of shader attributes, so it is no longer (as of v0.3.4) possible to add new attributes after creation (attributes can still be changed in the Inspector).
+However, there are no problems changing attributes that existed when the component was created (except *relative* and *overTimeSlots*).

 When using **model** the particles spawn at random points on the surface of the model.
 Each triangle is given even weighting, so on average a large triangle will have as many particles as a small triangle.

 The **velocityScale** is a very crude 3D approximation on a 2D camera facing billboard, so it may look odd when viewed extremely closely, or when the particle systems are very thin.
 The particle systems uses Points, which only have a single scale value so it applies equal in both x and y in screen space.
 VelocityScaling will only be active if either the **velocityScale** or **velocityScaleMinMax** attribute is defined in the component, and the **velocityScale** is greater than 0.

+When particle trails are active, each particle will also spawn trail particles every **trailInterval** seconds, which live for **trailLifeTime** seconds.
+When particle trails are active, the lead particle follows the motion specified in the particle component, but does not change over time (i.e. ignores **color**, **rotation**, **opacity**, **scale** and textureFrames stay on the first frame).
+When the trails are spawned they ignore all particle motion, but implement the change over time rules.
+Visually this looks like each particle is leaving a trail behind it.
+The trails will continue to exist even when the main particle has expired.

+When trails are active the effective lifespan of a particle is **lifeTime** plus **trailLifeTime**, so when **spawnType** is `burst`, there will be `spawnRate * (lifeTime + trailLifeTime)` particles spawned.